microsoft/ivy/doc/examples/number_theory.md

 Since `X` is a common divisor, the GCD must be greater than or equal to `X`.
 Since no divisor of `X` is greater that `X`, `X` must be the GCD.
-To get Z3 to prove this, we instantiate the definition property of GCD.
+To get Z3 to prove this, we instantiate the defining property of GCD.
 Unfolding the definitions of `is_gcd`, `commdiv` and `dvds`, we get a formula of arithmetic saying that every divisor `W` of `X` is <= the GCD.
 In particular, by plugging in `X` for `W`, we